What We Believe:

 Church Secretary – Anita Duhon

-Anita Duhon has been the secretary of St. Andrew Presbyterian Church for 18 years; the glue that keeps us all together.
-She has served three pastors.
+Anita Duhon has been the secretary of St. Andrew Presbyterian Church for over 20 years, through thick and thin, the glue that keeps us all together.
+Her favorite part of working with church is the warmth and caring of the congregation of St. Andrew.